PMDD Treatment & Counselling for Severe PMS, PME, and Pre-Menstrual Disorders

-PMDD therapy is designed for those who suffer from severe PMS.
+PMDD treatment is designed for those who suffer from severe PMS.

 PMDD , PME, and Severe PMS

-PMDD therapy, along with treatment for Severe PMS and PME, provides support for individuals navigating pre-menstrual disorders.
+Our PMDD treatment, along with care for Severe PMS and PME, provides comprehensive support for individuals navigating pre-menstrual disorders.
 Our experienced therapists offer compassionate, DBT-based counseling to help manage symptoms and improve well-being.
 Pre-Menstrual Dysphoric Disorder (PMDD) is an endocrine disorder affecting about 8% of menstruating women.
-It presents as a severe form of PMS during the luteal phase of menstruation (the time between ovulation and menses), causing physical and mental pain, including acute and often debilitating mood swings, irritability, depression, anxiety, and, in severe cases, suicide.
+It is a severe form of PMS occurring during the luteal phase (the time between ovulation and menstruation), causing intense physical and emotional symptoms such as mood swings, irritability, depression, anxiety, and, in severe cases, suicidal thoughts.
 Your GP or OB/GYN typically diagnoses PMDD, and for more details of the diagnostic criteria for PMDD, please visit this site

-PME is extremely common for those that have previously been diagnosed with mental ailments, such as bipolar disorder, anxiety, and/or depression, and during one’s luteal phase (again – the timeframe between ovulation and period) symptoms get much worse.
-PME is different from PMDD in that during the follicular phase (the time between onset of period and ovulation) the initial symptoms do not disappear, but may lessen.
+PME is extremely common for those who have previously been diagnosed with mental ailments, such as bipolar disorder, anxiety, and/or depression, and during one’s luteal phase (again – the timeframe between ovulation and period), symptoms get much worse.
+PME is different from PMDD in that during the follicular phase (the time between the onset of the period and ovulation), the initial symptoms do not disappear, but may lessen.
 Similar to PMDD, PME can be treated with a holistic approach.

 Severe PMS